-Teachers will issue a home learning timetable for their class, ensuring that the demands are manageable for all children.
+Teachers will issue a home learning timetable for their class, ensuring that the demands are manageable for all children using the approximate guidelines below.

-Year Group Time Possible Curriculum Content Foundation Stage No specific time allocation Shared reading, sight words and phonics Years 1 and 2 Up to 1 hour per week Reading, spelling, maths, English and topic work.
+Year Group Approximate Maximum Time Possible Curriculum Content Foundation Stage No specific time allocation Shared reading, sight words and phonics Years 1 and 2 Up to 1 hour per week Reading, spelling, maths, English and topic work.
 Years 3 and 4 Up to 1 and a half hours per week Reading, spelling, maths (including times tables), English and topic work.
 Years 5 and 6 Up to 2 hours per week Reading, spelling, maths, science, English and topic work.